open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

-Make sure that the receiving end of your exporter (collector or observability backend) accepts `http/json` if you are using [OpenTelemetry Collector Exporter with HTTP/JSON][], and that you are exporting your data to the right endpoint, i.e., make sure that your port is set to `4318`.
+Make sure that the receiving end of your exporter (collector or observability backend) accepts `http/json` if you are using [OpenTelemetry Collector Exporter with HTTP/JSON][], and that you are exporting your data to the right endpoint with your port set to 4318.

 #### Configure CSPs